 “The secret of health for both mind and body is not to mourn for the past, not to worry about the future, nor to anticipate troubles, but to live the present moment wisely and earnestly.” ~ Buddha Through the centuries, sages from multiple spiritual traditions have passed down “prescriptions” that address the mind’s incessant traveling and mental noise.
 In recent years, studies have shown that negative mind patterns can bring on chronic stress and negatively affect our mental and physical health.
 These studies have further shown that mindfulness-based programs can profoundly break the cycle of ongoing stress.
 The practice of mindfulness can be defined as a state of non-judgmental, open attention to the present moment.
 It involves observing our present thoughts, emotions, and sensations, and breaking the long-standing habit of being caught up in a maelstrom of thoughts about the past or future.
-In this workshop, we will rediscover the wisdom of contemporary and ancient sages and learn to open our eyes to the miraculous quality of each moment.
-(A limited enrollment class)
+In this workshop we will continue to rediscover the wisdom of contemporary and ancient sages and learn to open our eyes to the miraculous quality of each moment.
+(This course is a standalone course that can be attended without attending the previous courses.
+A limited enrollment class)